 As head of our creative agency my goal was to avoid the expected (and boring) approach of players reading scripted copy to the camera, which the NBA expected and kinda wanted.
 So, the real challenge was: How do we create attention-getting spots that make a relevant and compelling connection between basketball and child abuse?

 Committee Chair, Jerry Fine, stated "...the campaign increased hot-line responses by over 50%.
 Follis' work is exceptional."
 NBA Deputy Commissioner Russ Granik said, "Weve gotten more favorable notice (mail, media response, etc.) for these spots than for any other PSA effort we've ever done."
-The campaign won several major ad awards and got the agency head and campaign creator, John Follis, honored at The White House.
+The campaign won several major ad awards and got the agency head and campaign creator, John Follis, honored at The White House and The UN.

 See more cases.